partyorange/pub/docs/party-orange-operating-intro.md

 This is the operating plan for Party Orange—
 a member-powered civic platform that builds what our country is missing:
-a durable, visible, and uncorrupted record of what We, the People actually believe.
+a durable, visible, and uncorrupted record of the will of We, the People.

-We’re not here to “scale.”
+We’re not here to sell anyone anything.
-We’re here to outlast.
+We’re here as citizens to have control over our voice and safe pathways to caoaltions based on shared values.

 ---